-Analysis plan.
-Following our pre-registration, we analysed the data using a newly developed multinomial processing tree (MPT) model.
+Following our preregistration, we analyzed the data using a newly developed MPT model.
 MPT models are a flexible class of cognitive measurement models for categorical data that can be represented in a tree graph.

-Fig. 3a shows the tree representation of our model.
+Figure 3a shows the tree representation of our model.

 An MPT model consists of a number of discrete cognitive processing steps (Riefer & Batchelder, 1988).
 Each model parameter represents the conditional probability of reaching a particular step or mental state.
-One path through the tree from the root node (on the left) to one of the observable response categories (on the right) represents one hypothesized series of steps that results in the observed behaviour.
-The combination of all paths that result in the same response constitute all possible ways by which a particular response can come about according to the model.
-For example, our model assumes that a correct response ('Correct') can either be achieved by a correct simulation (path through s, m_o , and m_t) or through guessing (path through s and top branch with 0.25).
+One path through the tree from the root node (on the left) to one of the observable response categories (on the right) represents one hypothesized series of steps that results in the observed behavior.
+The combination of all paths that result in the same response constitutes all possible ways by which a particular response can come about according to the model.
+For example, our model assumes that a correct response ("correct") can either be achieved by a correct simulation (path through s, m_o , and m_i) or through guessing (path through 1 - s and top branch with 0.25).

-The first assumption in our model is that children either engage in simulation, with probability s, or do not engage in simulation, with probability 1-s.
-In case children do not simulate we assume they randomly choose one of the four response categories (i.e., the conditional probability of choosing any one response category given that a child doesn't simulate is .25).
-In case children engage in simulation, we assume two further (unordered) processing steps: how likely they are to maintain the origin of the ball's movement from the actual world in their simulation (parameter m_o), and how likely they are to maintain the horizontal trajectory of the ball's movement (parameter m_t)?
-If children maintain both the origin and the trajectory, with probability $m_o \times m_t$, they will provide the correct response (Fig. 2b, red bottom right image).
-If, however, children only maintain the origin, but not the trajectory, with probability $m_o \times (1-m_t)$, they will respond with 'Match origin' (Fig. 2b, yellow top left image).
-In case children do not maintain the origin, with probability $1-m_o$, they can maintain the trajectory, with probability m_t , and respond with 'Match trajectory' (Fig. 2b, purple bottom left image), or not maintain the trajectory, with probability $1-m_t$, and respond with 'Match neither' (Fig. 2b, blue top right image).
+The first assumption in our model is that children either engage in simulation, with probability s, or do not engage in simulation, with probability 1 - s.
+In case children do not simulate, we assume they randomly choose one of the four response categories (i.e., the conditional probability of choosing any one response category given that a child does not simulate is .25).
+In case children engage in simulation, we assume two further (unordered) processing steps: how likely they are to maintain the origin of the ball's movement from the actual world in their simulation (parameter m{o}) and how likely they are to maintain the horizontal trajectory of the ball's movement (parameter m_i).
+If children maintain both the origin and the trajectory, with probability $m_0 \times m_t$, they will provide the correct response (Figure 2b, red bottom right image).
+If, however, children only maintain the origin, but not the trajectory, with probability $m_0 \times (1 - m_t)$, they will respond with "match origin" (Figure 2b, yellow top left image).
+In case children do not maintain the origin, with probability $1 - m_o$, they can maintain the trajectory, with probability m_r , and respond with "match trajectory" (Figure 2b, purple bottom left image) or not maintain the trajectory, with probability $1 - m{r}$, and respond with "match neither" (Figure 2b, blue top right image).

-The model has three free parameters $(s, m_o, \text{ and } m_t)$ for three independent data points per age group (i.e., the four response categories minus one).
+The model has three free parameters (s, m_o , and m_i) for three independent data points per age group (i.e., the four response categories minus 1).
 Even though the model is saturated, it is still limited in what data patterns it can account for.
-For example, the model would be unable to account for a pattern of responses where children frequently selected 'Correct' and 'Match neither', but rarely selected 'Match origin' or 'Match trajectory', because the ratio of 'Correct' versus 'Match origin' responses is determined by the same m_t parameter as the ratio of 'Match trajectory' versus 'Match neither' responses.
-For example, selecting 'Correct' over 'Match origin' implies $m_t > 0.5$, whereas selecting 'Match neither' over 'Match trajectory' implies $m_t < 0.5$.
-And both conditions cannot be true for m_t at the same time.
-The model only predicts a large proportion of 'Match neither' responses if m_o and m_t are both relatively low, while s is high, so a pattern of responses that was predominantly 'Correct' and 'Match neither' would be inconsistent with the model.
+For example, the model would be unable to account for a pattern of responses in which children frequently selected "correct" and "match neither," but rarely selected "match origin" or "match trajectory," because the ratio of "correct" versus "match origin" responses is determined by the same m_t parameter as the ratio of "correct" over "match origin" implies $m_t > 0.5$, whereas selecting "correct" over "match trajectory" implies $m_t < 0.5$.
+Both conditions cannot be true for m_t at the same time.
+The model only predicts a large proportion of "match neither" responses that was predominantly "correct" and "match neither" would be inconsistent with the model.